-Misalignment of the wheel result in abnormal wear and may result in an unsafe riding condition.
+Misalignment of the wheel will result in abnormal wear and may result in an unsafe riding condition.
+Be sure the wheel is properly aligned.

 - Tighten both chain adjuster locknuts securely. - Tighten:

 Torque - Rear Axle Nut: 110 N·m (11.2 kgf·m, 81.1 ft·lb)